June 2, 2018

-Students are eligible to walk in the graduation ceremony if they have completed all graduation requirements prior to the ceremony date.
+Students are eligible to walk in the graduation ceremony if they have completed all graduation requirements prior to June 2, 2018.
 Students should contact Education Advising to review their remaining credits and requirements in order to determine their degree completion date.
 Online students can reach Education Advising at 866.522.7747.
 Ground campus and Learning Center students should contact their Academic team for assistance.

 What to Expect at Graduation